DotKube/.github/profile/README.md

 **Description:**
 Self-hosted pipeline agents are deployed within a Kubernetes cluster, allowing Azure DevOps to manage jobs locally or remotely.
 This setup gives developers full control over their CI/CD workflows.

----

-### Description

-This architecture includes:

-- **Laptop**: The development environment hosting the Kubernetes cluster.
-- **Local Kubernetes Cluster**: A cluster running:
-  - **Aspire Dashboard**: Visualizing application metrics.
-  - **Bagetter**: A NuGet package management app.
-  - **SQL Server Operator**: Managing SQL Server instances.
-  - **Local Databases**: Databases managed by the operator or other tools.
-  - **DotKube UI**: A UI to simplify database creation and resource management.
-- **Interactions**:
-  - **Local .NET Apps**: Push metrics to Aspire Dashboard and interact with local databases.
-  - **End Users**: Interact with Bagetter for package management and DotKube UI for resource operations.

----

-## 🤝 Contributing

-We welcome contributions!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get involved.

----

-## 📄 License

-All tools and repositories within the DotKube organization are licensed under [MIT License](LICENSE).

----

-DotKube: The missing piece for Kubernetes in .NET.